hal/hal.github.io/content/development/build-run.md

 The POM defines the following profiles:

+- `i18n`: Builds the console with support for different languages
 - `native`: Used to build the native binary for the [standalone mode]({{< relref "/documentation/get-started.md#standalone-mode" >}})
 - `prod`: Activates GWT settings for the production build
 - `release`: Builds and signs source and JavaDoc JARs